Using automated rules can save you time by cutting down the need to monitor campaigns and make frequent, manual changes.

-- Select Change budgets from the “Type of rule” drop-down.
+- Select Change budgets from the 'Type of rule' drop-down menu.

-- Under the “Action” drop-down select Increase budget.
+- Under the 'Action' drop-down menu, select Increase budget.
 You can choose to increase your budget by a percentage or specific amount.
-If you’d like to ensure you budget cost doesn’t exceed a certain amount for the billing period, you can set an optional upper budget limit.
+If you’d like to ensure that your budget cost doesn’t exceed a certain amount for the billing period, you can set an optional upper budget limit.

 - Define the frequency of your rule.

-- Choose they type of email updates you’d like to receive on issues affecting your rule.
+- Choose the type of email updates that you’d like to receive on issues affecting your rule.

 - Name your rule.

-- Click Preview to ensure you've set up your rule to run the way you want.
+- Click Preview to ensure that you've set up your rule to run the way that you want.
 Previewing is just for verification and doesn't make any permanent changes to your account.